corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

     // Used to indicate the transaction's intent. interface Commands : CommandData {
-        //In our hello-world app, We will have two commands. class Issue : Commands
+        //In our Mission Mars app, we have two commands. class Issue : Commands
         class Transfer: Commands
     }